endurancetrio/endurancetrio-tracker/README.md

 ## Introduction

 **EnduranceTrio Tracker** is a modern REST API designed for managing IoT device locations.
-Built with Java 21 and Spring Boot, the service provides a scalable and secure solution for submitting and retrieving GPS data using API key authentication.
+Built with Java 21 and Spring Boot 4, the service provides a scalable and secure solution for submitting and retrieving GPS data using API key authentication.
 It is ideal for applications such as fleet management, asset tracking, and general IoT device monitoring.